Polly Peck: The rapid boom years

 In April 1984, PPI also diversified into the electronics business by acquiring 82 percent ownership of Vestel Electronics, one of the largest publicly traded companies in Turkey.
 Vestel manufactured colour televisions, Betamax video recorders, air conditioning units, audio equipment, microwave ovens and washing machines.
 PPI's success in the electronics business was substantially enhanced in early 1986 when Akai of Japan decided to join Ferguson, Salora, and GoldStar as licensors to Vestel.
 Subsequently, PPI also acquired housewares manufacturer Russell Hobbs.

 By 1989 Polly Peck had become an international player by acquiring a 51% majority stake in Sansui (a Japanese electronics company on hard times).
 This was one of the first foreign acquisitions of a major Japanese company listed on the Tokyo Stock Exchange.
-Also in 1989, Polly Peck bought the former Del Monte canned fruit division for $875 million from RJR Nabisco, which had previously acquired it.
+Also in 1989, Polly Peck bought the former Del Monte fresh fruit division for $875 million from RJR Nabisco, which had previously acquired it.
 Polly Peck then gained the ultimate accolade of being admitted to the FTSE 100 Share Index in 1989.

 In less than ten years, under this growth-by-acquisition strategy, PPI's market capitalization went from only £300,000 to £1.7 billion at its peak.
 It became a holding company for a worldwide group of over 200 direct and indirect subsidiary companies.

 With pre-tax profits of £161.4 million, net assets of £845 million and 17,227 employees, the Polly Peck group was one of Britain's top one hundred quoted companies.
 Polly Peck and its subsidiaries were the largest employer in northern Cyprus (after the state) with 7,500 employees there.